hhyi01/aoc2019/README.md

 ### Advent of Code 2019

-#### My tinkering with small programming puzzles from the popular Advent of Code.
+#### My tinkerings with small programming puzzles from the popular Advent of Code.